fernnbr/my_printf/README.md

 5.3.
 Use both:

-- Your own tests
+(my own tests are at the "submitted folder")

-- Comparison against real printf()

 **6. Build the Static Library**